Twisthink works with Aircuity to Build User Interface Design with Powerful Airside Efficiency Software, Creating Aircuity 2.0 Tool Suite

 A brief text in the beginning will not only summarize big reports for user to look at. but also explain and support the data that users might have questions about.

-We've created a few different graphic prototypes to find the best design solution
+I've created a few different graphic prototypes to find the best design solution

 Pro + Text summary on the left side of the page which leads the most important graphic stand out as much as possible.